Klondike Valley Nursery

 Yukon

-Each of these lines exclusive to our nursery can be traced back to a parent in the Yukon wilds.
-Together, they represent the diversity, beauty and ruggedness of the Yukon.
-Perfectly suited to conditions in all Yukon communities, they do not thrive further south - their stories only resonate in the land of their Origin.
+Each of these lines exclusive to our nursery can be traced back to a parent in the Yukon or northern BC wilds.
+Together, they represent the diversity, beauty and ruggedness of the north.
+Best suited to conditions in Yukon communities, they thrive further south only with supplemental light at night- being children of the land where daylight is constant during the growing period.

-Growing Tip: Once established will withstand some drought, but retain needles and grow best kept moist on well-drained sites.
-Dwarfs may be container-grown if watered regularly.
+Growing Tip: Once established the trees will withstand some drought, but retain needles and grow best kept moist on well-drained sites.
+Dwarfs may be container-grown if watered regularly and containers are snow covered in winter.

 Arctic Crown

-Coming Soon A splendid semi-dwarf with variable form; low and bunching on dry soil or with a stiff upright trunk, strongly horizontal branches and short dense branchlets clustered all round on wetter ground.
+A splendid semi-dwarf with variable form; low and bunching on dry soil or with a stiff upright trunk and strongly horizontal branches with short dense branchlets clustered all round on wetter ground.
 Arctic Crown has exceptionally heavy, long, curved, blue-green needles, concealing buds that break out in the spring in shades of purple to rose - a very showy tree.
 Grows 7 to 18 cm a year.
 Responds well to pruning top (apical) shoots, becoming more dense.
 More dwarf on a standard.
 Use as a feature specimen or in a group.
 Discovered in the Klondike valley.
+A specimen is now in the showcase garden outside the office at Iseli Nursery in Oregon, USA.

 Aurora